thycotic/privman-docs/computer-groups/local-security/ls-local-groups.md

 Every Computer Group is divided into Groups and Users.
 Both __Groups__ and __Users__ in this context refer to local accounts on the machines that are included in the Computer Group.

-To see more details about the Windows Computers Group, either click on Windows Computers in the Local Security Home screen or in the left-hand navigation pane.

-The Computer Group page gives you pointers on what can be done with the users and local groups within this set of computers, and provide a high-level overview of the selected computer group based on Local Users, Local Groups, and the number of computers in the group.
+The Computer Group page lists all local groups on this set of computers, and provide a high-level overview of the selected computer group based on Local Users, Local Groups, and the number of computers in the group.

 Remember: when an agent registers, Local Security will automatically discover the local groups that exist on each machine.